RafGamer/youtube-dl-ui/README.md

 Important:
 ===============
-only give the password to people you trust. this script is not good for high traffic
+only give the password to people you trust.
+The website on which the script is running should not be made public, because the script is not designed and not secure enough to be use with high traffic.

 Changelog: